chromium/chromium/components/services/app_service/README.md

 This keeps system-wide or for-apps-as-a-whole preferences and settings, e.g. out of all of the installed apps, which app has the user preferred for photo editing.
-Consumer- or Provider-specific settings, e.g. icon order in the Chrome OS shelf, or Crostini VM configuration, is out of scope of the App Service.
+Consumer- or Publisher-specific settings, e.g. icon order in the Chrome OS shelf, or Crostini VM configuration, is out of scope of the App Service.

 TBD: details.